Strength & Conditioning for Fast Bowling

 General Body Strength

 Ultimately fast bowlers want and need to bowl fast, which requires them to generate forces by achieving speed throughout their body and limbs.
 Strength is a fundamental part of speed, for example 100m sprinters are strong athletes.
 Fast bowlers don't need to be as strong as sprinters but they need to develop good levels of strength through their lower body, core and upper body so they can bowl faster for longer.
 For a teenage fast bowler hitting 15 or 16 years of age strength training becomes an important part of their development.
-This is where basic strength training should be introduced and feature body weight exercises such as push ups and pull-ups, and then start progressing to basic weight training featuring exercises such as bench press, squats and weighted pull-ups.
+This is where basic strength training should be introduced and feature body weight exercises such as push ups, squats, lunges and pull-ups, and then start progressing to weighted squats, some olympic style lifts and weighted pull-ups.
 These exercises lay the foundation for more specific and individualised fitness programs as the fast bowling athlete develops and matures.

 Teenage Males (15 yrs+):